-On April 5, 2017, the European Parliament passed the Medical Devices Regulation (Regulation 2017/745), which repeals and replaces the E.U.
+On May 25, 2017, the new Medical Devices Regulation (2017/745 or "MDR") entered into force.
+The MDR repeals and replaces the E.U.
 Medical Devices Directive and the Active Implantable Medical Devices Directive.
 Unlike directives, which must be implemented into the national laws of the EEA member states, the regulations would be directly applicable, i.e., without the need for adoption of EEA member state laws implementing them, in all EEA member states and are intended to eliminate current differences in the regulation of medical devices among EEA member States.
 The Medical Devices Regulation, among other things, is intended to establish a uniform, transparent, predictable and sustainable regulatory framework across the EEA for medical devices and ensure a high level of safety and health while supporting innovation.

-The Medical Devices Regulation will, however, only become applicable three years after publication (in 2020).
+The Medical Devices Regulation will, however, only become applicable three years after publication (in May 2020).
 Once applicable, the new regulations will among other things: